Silk Screen Printing

 What are the requirements for the design files?

 To transfer the logos to the products with silk screen printing, we need the designs in a vector graphics file format.
 Suitable file formats are: .pdf, .cdr, .ai, .eps.
-Texts should be converted to curves (into vector images) and colours assigned according to Pantone (PMS) colour system.
-Photos are an exception – these will be printed with a four colour process using CMYK inks.
+Texts should be changed into curves (into vector images) and colours assigned according to Pantone (PMS) colour space.
+Photos are an exception – these will be printed with a four colour process using CMYK colours.
 In this case, raster graphics files are also suitable: .tif, .psd, .jpg, .png.
 File should be using a CMYK color space, 1:1 size and with a resolution of 200-300 dpi.